dannycab/slides/content/research-what-why-how/slides.md

 # Major Caveats

-## My views do not represent the views of MSU, the College of Natural Science, or the Department of Physics and Astronomy
+## My views do not represent the views of MSU, any of my programs or colleges, or any organization with which I'm affiliated

 - I am not a lawyer
 - My advice comes from personal experience